obiannotate: edit sequence annotations

 If you want to keep the taxonomic annotations as a reference before running the obitag

-command, which will set a new ’taxid’ tag.
+bitag command.
+This will set a new taxid tag.

 obiannotate --rename-tag ref_taxid=taxid five_tags.fasta